Peer-Reviewed Publications

 -

-Racial disparities in pregnancy options counseling and referral in the US South
+Racial disparities in pregnancy options counseling and referral in the U.S. South

 Key finding: Our study revealed significant racial disparities in options counseling and referral, with Black clients being less likely to receive information about abortion and more likely to leave the clinic with an unmet need for abortion referral.
 The findings highlight why it is important to offer all options to every client, every time.